aubrijesh/Routerjs/README.md

 		events: {
 			'click, .btn-update': function(el) {
 				this.data.user_list[1].first_name = "changed first name";
-				this.methods.firstFunction.bind(this)(); // you can call function using this, this will refer to current router object this.update(); // need to call update as handlerbar template will update automatically },
+				this.methods.firstFunction(); // you can call function using this, this will refer to current router object this.update(); // need to call update as handlerbar template will update automatically },
 			'click, .row': function(el) {